eni6ma/Fundamental-Cryptography/Primitives.md

 These examples demonstrate how Coprime (Relatively Prime), XOR (Exclusive OR), and the Modulus Operation play essential roles in various aspects of cryptography, including key generation, encryption, decryption, data integrity, randomness generation, secure communication, and digital signatures.

-This markdown illustrates the use of these mathematical concepts in a generic cryptography algorithm.

 ----

-An example of the use of SBOX Shift, Rotate, and Log in a generic cryptography algorithm, presented in Markdown with LaTeX equations:
+An example of the use of SBOX Shift, Rotate, and Log in a generic cryptography algorithm:

 ### SBOX Shift, Rotate, and Log in Cryptography